MicrosoftDocs/ATADocs/ATPDocs/security-assessment-unsecure-account-attributes.md

 - [Introduction to Active Directory Administrative CEnter Enhancements (Level 100)](/windows-server/identity/ad-ds/get-started/adac/introduction-to-active-directory-administrative-center-enhancements--level-100-)
 - [Active Directory Administration Center](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/dd871105(v=ws.11))

+> [!NOTE]
+> While assessments are updated in near real time, scores and statuses are updated every 24 hours.
+While the list of impacted entities is updated within a few minutes of your implementing the recommendations, the status may still take time until it's marked as **Completed**.
+>

 ## Next steps

 - [Learn more about Microsoft Secure Score](/microsoft-365/security/defender/microsoft-secure-score)